jaxxstorm/leebriggs.co.uk/_posts/2022-07-21-nobody-knows-what-declarative-is.md

 - imperative
 ---

-{% include note.html content="If you read the title and thought 'I know what declarative and imperative mean!' note that I'm employing hyperbole as a [comedic [device](https://en.wikipedia.org/wiki/Comedic_device) and lots of people know what declarative means" %}
+{% include note.html content="If you read the title and thought 'I know what declarative and imperative mean!' note that I'm employing hyperbole as a [comedic device](https://en.wikipedia.org/wiki/Comedic_device) and I'm aware lots of people know what the words mean" %}

 Like all tech employees, I've had feedback and performance reviews my whole career which varied from "you're doing a great job" to "Stop.
 Just stop doing that".
 I like to believe there are things I've addressed, and like all human beings there are things I'll continue to work on and never really get the hang of.